nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 You can filter the customer list by tags or shortcuts to view only the relevant contacts.
 The filter command supports prefix searches, is case-insensitive, and allows multiple keywords.

 Format: `filter [TAG1] [TAG2] ...`
 * Filters the list by the specified tags.
-* Shortcuts can also be used to filter, allowing quick access to commonly used tags.

 Examples:
-* Assuming "v" (Vegan) and "vg" (Vegetarian) shortcuts are set:
-    - `filter Vegan Vegetarian` — Shows all customers with tags containing keywords listed, "Vegan" or "Vegetarian" (e.g., "VeganPlus").
+* `filter Vegan Vegetarian` — Shows all customers with tags containing keywords listed, "Vegan" or "Vegetarian" (e.g., "VeganPlus").

 <div style="text-align: center;">
     <img src="images/filter.png" alt="filter" width="350"/>